 Places to visit: Amazon rainforest and Machu Picchu

 2. Argentina: The first things that often come to mind when thinking about Argentina are food, wine and soccer.
-This country located in southern South America also draws interest for tango, which originated there in the 19th
+This country located in southern South America also draws interest for tango, which originated there in the 19th century.

 Daily cost $60-$200 USD

 Places to Visit: Iguazu Falls, El Calafate, El Chaltén